1. Purpose

 4.1 Overview

-4.1.1 Individual persons or organisations, in Australia or overseas, may be engaged by the institution in the capacity of representatives, to assist the institution in recruiting international students.
+4.1.1 Individual persons or organisations, in Australia or overseas, may be engaged by the Institution as a representative (also known as education agents), to assist with the recruitment of international students.

-4.1.2 Representatives represent the institution only for international student recruitment and must not represent themselves as having any other function, unless otherwise specified in a current written agreement with the institution.
+4.1.2 Representatives are only authorised to recruit international students who are genuine and engaged in learning, and must not claim to have any other role unless specified in a written agreement with the Institution.

-4.1.3 Representatives must abide by the requirements of the written agreement and be aware of the institutions’ and their own responsibilities in complying with the requirements of the ESOS Act, the National Code and HESF.
+4.1.3 Representatives must abide by the requirements of the written agreement and understand their responsibilities and those of the Institution under the ESOS Act, the National Code and Higher Education Standards Framework (Threshold Standards), Foundation Standards and TEQSA Act.

 4.2 Appointing representatives